frabjous/open-guide-typesetting-framework/doc/configuration.md

 }
 ```

 This setting consists of key--value pairs, and are used during the document conversion process.
-Each key is a regular expression search term, and each value is a regular expression replacement expression.
+Each key is a regular expression search term, and each value is a regular expression replacement term.
 Each pair is applied as the first two arguments to PHP's `mb_ereg_replace(…)` (see [here](https://www.php.net/manual/en/function.mb-ereg-replace.php)) function on the markdown document that results after converting the main upload.

 Note, however, that json requires that backslashes must be escaped as double backslashes.
 Since backslashes occur often in regular expressions, they must all occur as double backslashes.
 For more on regular expression syntax, see [here](https://github.com/geoffgarside/oniguruma/blob/master/Syntax.txt).